Journey to Atlantis: SeaWorld San Antonio

-The newest version of Atlantis opened on May 11, 2007 at SeaWorld San Antonio.
-First announced in August 2006, this version is based on a different model than its cousins.
-Although initial plans had called for a more elaborate indoor station and "towers" to enclose the ride's two turntables, SeaWorld opted to reduce the number of drops and turns.
-Thus, this version more closely resembles a traditional Shoot-the-Chutes boat ride.
-It is based on the "SuperSplash" devised by Mack Rides.
+The third Journey to Atlantis opened on May 11, 2007 at SeaWorld San Antonio.
+First announced in August 2006, this ride is a different model from its two predecessors.
+Although initial plans called for a more elaborate indoor station and "towers" to enclose the ride's two turntables, SeaWorld San Antonio opted to reduce the number of drops and turns on the ride.